-A Summary of Change letter is issued to all assessors in local units of government in which EMPP was claimed once the October 15th deadline for payment has passed.
+A Summary of Change letter is issued to all assessors in local units of government in which EMPP was claimed once the September 15th deadline to amend certified ESA statements has passed.
 This summary includes detailed information as to individual years that have been removed from any ESA Statement.